Fatty Acids: Polyunsaturated with

 8. Biosynthesis of Polyunsaturated Fatty Acids by a Polyketide Route

-With acetyl-CoA as the primary precursor, the synthesis of 22:6(n-3) by the route described above involves approximately 30 distinct enzymes and 70 reactions, but a very different and much simpler pathway that involves polyketide synthases has been found in some marine bacteria such as Shewanella species.
+With acetyl-CoA as the primary precursor, the synthesis of 22:6(n-3) by the route described uses approximately 30 distinct enzymes and 70 reactions, but a very different and much simpler pathway by polyketide synthases has been found in some marine bacteria such as Shewanella species.
 The conventional view of polyketides is of secondary metabolites consisting of multiple building blocks of ketide groups (–CH2–CO–) that form polar cyclic structures, but other endpoints are possible.
-The polyketide enzymes involved in the synthesis of polyunsaturated fatty acids in these organisms have a modular organization like that of fatty acid synthases with which they have some structural homology, and in marine bacteria such as Moritella marina, the polyketide synthase is a mega-enzyme complex containing at least four proteins designated PfaA, PfaB, PfaC and PfaD.
+The polyketide enzymes for the synthesis of polyunsaturated fatty acids in these organisms have a modular organization like that of fatty acid synthases with which they have some structural homology, and in marine bacteria such as Moritella marina, the polyketide synthase is a mega-enzyme complex containing at least four proteins designated PfaA, PfaB, PfaC and PfaD.
 Like the fatty acid synthase in bacteria, this enzyme system uses acyl carrier protein as a covalent attachment for chain synthesis and proceeds in iterative cycles adding C2 units and double bonds, but in contrast to the elongation-desaturation pathway, the double bonds are introduced during the process of fatty acid synthesis.
 Thus, aerobic desaturation is not required for introducing double bonds into the existing acyl chain, and this is sometimes termed an ‘anaerobic’ pathway, although a similar pathway has been found in some aerobic organisms such as the micro alga Schizochytrium sp.

 In marine Gammaproteobacteria, the polyketide/fatty acid synthase mechanism is encoded by a set of five genes, which are regulated by a novel transcriptional regulator.
 Much remains to be learned of this process in relation to EPA and DHA synthesis, but it is evident that it proceeds via different intermediates from the well-established aerobic pathway, so that analyses of fatty acid compositions can suggest which pathway is involved as illustrated.